Vamsi1307/CreateYourOwnAdventure/README.md

 # CreateYourOwnAdventure
 CreateYourOwnAdventure repo is a solution which allows a player to choose their own adventure by picking from multiple choices in order to progress to the next set of choices, until they get to one of the endings.
-You should be able to persist the player’s choices and in the end, show the steps they took to get to the end of the game.
+The application is able to persist the player’s choices and in the end, shows the steps they took to get to the end of the game.

 This application is built using .Net 6 and SQLite 3.12.2